Warner Bros, released June 1983

 I first became aware of Marcus when I saw him playing bass with Miles Davis at the trumpeter’s Hammersmith Odeon ‘comeback’ gig in ’82.

-It’s telling though that the closing instrumental ‘Could It Be You’ (unfortunately only in mono below…) is by far the most successful track, featuring Miller’s fabulous fretless bass solo.
+It’s telling though that the closing instrumental ‘Could It Be You’ is by far the most successful track, featuring Miller’s fabulous fretless bass solo.
 It was later covered excellently by Dizzy Gillespie on his 1984 Closer To The Source album.

 Love the Marcus piece.
 And just read Chaka song story.
 Top drawer.